-As this is a plant based eating website, it means that I have only added plant foods to this list as they are much more nutrient dense and full of antioxidants.
-These are not only vital for anti aging, but also lower your risks of many modern day diseases, boost energy and vitality, strengthen the immune system, detoxify your system, AND make you look and feel a million bucks in the process.
-However, if you do eat animal products then meat and dairy products are all low carbohydrate and okay on the low carb diet.
+As the plant foods to this list are nutrient dense and full of antioxidants.
+Antioxidants in foods are vital for anti aging.
+They also lower your risks of many modern day diseases, boost energy and vitality, strengthen the immune system and detoxify your system.
+They’ll make you look and feel a million bucks in the process.

 Fat Burning Foods

-These type of foods are also low GI, which means their sugars are released into the bloodstream slowly, giving you sustained energy over a period of time (so less snacking and sugar cravings… hurrah), and these low GI foods will also help you to burn fat much more efficiently.
+The fat burning foods on the list below are also low GI.
+This means their sugars are released into the bloodstream slowly, giving you sustained energy over a period of time (so less snacking and sugar cravings).
+They will also help you to burn stomach fat much more efficiently.

-These specific fat burning foods should be incorporated into your diet wherever possible for best results (but don’t forget, as is the case with ALL foods, you need to eat everything in moderation and add them into your total day’s calories).
+These specific foods to help burn fat should be incorporated into your diet wherever possible for best results.
+But, don’t forget, as is the case with ALL foods, you need to eat everything in moderation and add them into your total day’s calories.

-The list below goes in order from the lowest carbohydrate food to the highest, and gives amounts per 100 grams: Note that not all nuts and seeds are on the list for the simple reason that some of them are actually high in carbs and should be eaten sparingly, such as cashews, chestnuts, pistachios, and sunflower seeds.
+The list below goes in order from the lowest carbohydrate food to the highest and gives amounts per 100 grams.
+Note that not all nuts and seeds are on the list for the simple reason that some of them are actually high in carbs and should be eaten sparingly, These are nuts such as cashews, chestnuts, pistachios and sunflower seeds.

 - Oils of all kinds 0g